hannasm/demandjs/README.md

 ## Version

-1.0.0-rc.13 - we have reached a point where the intended features of this project are there.
+1.0.0-rc.14 - we have reached a point where the intended features of this project are there.
 It is still unproven in production and requires some adoption and time to mature before it can be considered a stable release.

 ## Acknowledgement

 If you find this project useful and would like to make a contribution you may do so here.

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=hannasm%40gmail.com&item_name=demandjs&currency_code=USD)

+I am available for consulting, feedback and other opportunities, conact me at: [Resonance Development](https://rsndev.com/resume)

 ## Overview